 This tank will be full of at least four chemicals:

 - Hydrogen peroxide

 - Caustic soda

-These chemicals will start to separate the fibres of the paper.
+These chemicals will start to separate the fibres of paper.
 Once these fibres have started to break down, the debris which can’t be recycled i.e. tape, plastic, staples, and paper clips, will be taken out of the process.
-Everything else will be transferred to a floatation tank.
+Everything else will be transferred to a flotation tank.